ScriptEncodingInitiative/ScriptEncodingInitiative.github.io/pages/about-us.md

 - Jan Kučera is a Research Associate of SEI.
 He completed Ph.D in Human-Computer Interaction at the Newcastle University and joined Unicode in 2014.
 He is also member of ISO/JTC 1/SC 2 and ISO/TC 46 committees.
 Jan provides input on South Asian script proposals.

+- Anushah Hossain is a Research Associate at SEI.
+She is a historian of technology, whose dissertation work focused on the Unicode Standard and its treatment of Indic scripts.
+She completed her PhD at the University of California, Berkeley, and is currently a postdoctoral fellow at Stanford University’s Digital Civil Society Lab.

 ### Alumni

 - Lara Lin Mcconnaughey, Iman Hani Alzaghari, Joyce Choi, Shirin Moti, Elizabeth Martyn, and Akshayraj Aitha, all undergraduates of UC Berkeley assisted on web-related work for the project in spring and summer of 2016.